 UCC Retirement Community in Pleasant Hill, Tennessee Makes a Difference in Protecting Wildlife

 We have a unique tradition at Uplands Village Life Plan Retirement Community on the Cumberland Plateau in East Tennessee.
 Many of us who have congregated in this rural setting are self-driven individuals who care about the values of service to others and environmental stewardship.
-Our community supports a Wellness Center for rehabilitation and memory care, a long term care home, and an assisted living center, as well as 166 independent living homes, duplexes, and apartments.
+Our community supports a Wellness Center for rehabilitation and memory care, a long term care home, and an assisted living center, as well as 166 independent living homes, duplexes, and apartments all provided with the water ionizer systems and electricity using renewable energy.
 But almost 65% of our 500 acres are devoted to the preservation of wildlife.
 A campus-wide education program calls on residents to re-think traditional aesthetic values of outdoor grooming by recognizing that some 1,200 forms of fauna rely on dead, dying, or rotting hollow trees (now called “wildlife trees”) for shelter, food, mating, resting, and nesting.
 Our campus has chosen to honor nature’s needs equally to human needs by alternating traditional lawns with wildlands of dead trees and undergrowth that formerly were considered “unsightly.”

 Volunteers and management in cooperation maintain 16 acres of wetlands to reduce storm flooding, filter water, prevent soil erosion, and create habitat.
 Three fish-stocked lakes are monitored for water vitality.
 Tree limbs are left in lakes, for they act as shelter and spawning sites for fish and food for beavers.
 Tall grasses are left around lakes to improve water quality, prevent erosion, and control otherwise nuisance geese.
 Beaver damage is controlled by water leveling, protecting trees with wire cages, and planting food source bushes.
 We participate in the Audubon bluebird project, welcome a gaggle of geese and ducks, and offer habitat for deer, groundhogs, squirrels, turkeys, raccoons, beavers, bats, and their friends.
 As one resident member says, “Living at Uplands is like living in a park.”